Federer, Barty seek to polish up their Wimbledon act - RFI

 Roger Federer and Ashleigh Barty will return to Centre Court at Wimbledon on Thursday hoping to produce more assured performances than they did in their first round matches.

-Sandwiched in between their two matches is Coco Gauff's first appearance on Centre Court since aged 15 when she won the hearts and minds of the spectators in 2019.
+Sandwiched in between their two matches is Coco Gauff's first appearance on Centre Court since 2019 when, as a 15-year-old, she won the hearts of spectators with her run from qualifying to the fourth round.

-Gasquet, 35, is not the force of old though his strokeplay can be blissful but Federer too has looked shaky since returning after two knee operations in the past year.
+Gasquet, 35, is not the force of old but Federer too has looked shaky since returning after two knee operations in the past year.

 They were tied at two sets all when the Frenchman had to retire with a knee injury suffered in a fall towards the end of the fourth set.